Didier Eribon: Autobiography

 Additionally, the book was adapted for the stage by Laurent Hatat, in a play that debuted at the Festival Avignon in July 2014.
 It was directed by Thomas Ostermeier as part of the 2017 Manchester International Festival.
 The book also received enthusiastic reviews in the French press, such as Le Monde, Libération, L'Express and Les Inrockuptibles.

+A film adaptation Retour à Reims (Fragments) by Jean-Gabriel Périot was released in 2021.

 Prizes

 Eribon is the recipient of the 2008 Brudner Prize.
 He returned the prize in May 2011 (see his letter: "I Return the Brudner Prize" on his personal homepage).

-Publications
+Personal life

+Didier Eribon has been in a relationship with Geoffroy de Lagasnerie since 2001.
+Both are in a close relationship with Édouard Louis.